Naming your food truck is one of the most important things you will do…Get it right with these 17 tips

 11. Involve family and friends

-When starting your own food truck business it can be a lonely enterprise and can lead to tunnel vision, which is not always the best for making good decisions.
+Starting your own food truck business can be a lonely enterprise and can lead to tunnel vision, which is not always the best for making good decisions.

 This is why it is a good idea to get some family and friends on board to help with food truck names or by running the names past them you have already come up with.